kevchen266/kotlin-for-python-developers-cn/16-inheritance.md

 A symbol that is declared inside an interface normally should be public.
 The only other legal visibility modifier is `private`, which can only be used if the function body is supplied - that function may then be called by each class that implements the interface, but not by anyone else.

-As for why you would want to create an interface, other than as a reminder to have your classes implement certain members, see the section on [polymorphism](inheritance.html#polymorphism).
+As for why you would want to create an interface, other than as a reminder to have your classes implement certain members, see the section on [多态](inheritance.html#多态).

-## Abstract classes
+## 抽象类

 Some superclasses are very useful as a grouping mechanism for related classes and for providing shared functions, but are so general that they're not useful on their own. `MotorVehicle` seems to fit this description.
 Such a class should be declared _abstract_, which will prevent the class from being instantiated directly: